Census Data for Clark's Point ...

 - More information on this topic and the changes between the 2000 Census and the 2010 Census can be found in the section for our Census-to-Census Observations ... (see below).

 At the time of the 2010 Census, Clark's Point had 50 Housing Units<3> and with its population of 62 people, this averages 1.24 people per Housing Unit.

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Clark's Point and you need to be careful when comparing values between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 Census and the 2000 Census, there were changes in the sampling area for Clark's Point and you need to be careful when comparing values between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Census-to-Census Observations ...

 When the Census Bureau takes a census count (or enumeration) for Clark's Point, they start by specifying the boundaries of the area to be counted.
 This area (or sampling area) is a polygon and its shape can be quite complex - it may or may not match the geographical boundaries of Clark's Point.
 It's important to note that from one Census to the next, the shape and location of the polygon can change.